MahmoudAlyuDeen/diwansync/README.md

 # This Repository

-This repository aims to document iterative changes, and to be a guide to replicate the full setup or parts of it as easily as possible.
+This repository aims to document iterative changes for myself, and to be a guide to replicate the full setup or parts of it as easily as possible.

+If you're looking to move away from relying on big tech companies to manage your files and photos, you're welcome to reach out.
+I'm happy to help!

-Questions are welcome, please file an issue or start a discussion.
-PRs are welcome for improvements.
+Feel free to ask questions by filing an issue or starting a discussion.
+Pull requests for improvements are also always appreciated.

-### New to private servers?
+### New to server management?

-Try parts of this setup on `Docker Desktop` on your any computer before comitting to buying any hardware!
+Don't worry; we all started somewhere.
+Try parts of this setup on `Docker Desktop` on any computer before investing in hardware.

 ### Steps: